christopherAlberts/Hermes/README.md

 You can now proceed in pressing the big green button *"Clone or download"* located on the top right conner of the page and selecting *"Download ZIP"*.

 ### Creating The Exchange ###

+The *Exchange* complex thou it might seem is just a set of folders inside each other.

 ### Editing the Config File ###